Putting academic skills into practice

 Subjected to several evaluations, our projects are constantly improved to best meet the needs of the populations.

-As the NGO of the Catholic University of Louvain (UCLouvain), Louvain Coopération mobilises university energies and expertise in support of its projects.
+As the NGO of the Catholic University of Louvain (UCLouvain), we mobilise university efforts and expertise in support of our projects.

 An integrated approach to provide a sustainable